 top of page

 IowaCASA provides free legal services to survivors of sexual violence.
-There are no costs or fees associated with the legal services IowaCASA provides.
+Attorney services are provided without charge.
+Our funding may allow us to cover court costs/fees for clients.
 IowaCASA is able to provide referrals to attorneys across the state who may offer legal services as well.

-If you do not know if you are eligible for services or if you have questions about what is offered, we encourage you to contact our legal department for more information by emailing our legal advocate at advocate@iowacasa.org
+If you do not know if you are eligible for services or if you have questions about what is offered, we encourage you to contact our legal department for more information by emailing us at legalintake@iowacasa.org.

 Civil remedies exist for Iowans who have experienced sexual violence.
 As of July 1, 2017, someone who has experienced a sexual assault may petition the court for a sexual assault civil protective order.
 Sexual assault protective orders provide additional options and security that hadn't been possible up until this point.